CycoPH/atasm-altirra-bridge/README.md

   - `-hvc` only dumps the defined constants
   - `-hvl` only dumps information about labels
-- The 'asm-symbols.json' file in the root of the project can be viewed in vscode via a new explorer window.
-Clicking on any of the constants, labels, macros or included files will take you the the source code instantly.
+- The 'asm-symbols.json' file in the root of the project can be viewed in vscode via a new `Asm Symbol Explorer`.
+Clicking on any of the constants, labels, macros or included files will take you to the source code instantly.

 ### 1.5.0
 - Atasm version bump to 1.13